thomaspinckney3/cs4501/Project6.md

 2. updated docker-compose.yml if you are running any new or changed containers

-2. link to any code in github you wrote for this (especially for caching)
+2. GitHub link to any code or config files required to make the project work

 3. include any sample output (especially for the load balancer, continuous integration, performance test examples)